References

 Reference Restrictions

-References closely relate to the idea of memory addresses, which we cover more throughout this chapter.
+References are closely related to the concept of memory addresses, which we'll cover in more detail throughout this chapter.

 Working with memory addresses is a common source of bugs.
 References implement two restrictions that eliminate a large source of these defects: